ansibleguy76/ansibleforms/README.md

 npm install
 cd ..
 ```
 Second we prep our environment variables.
-An environment variable file contains the configuration of this application, such as http/s settings, ldap settings, database connections, log settings, ...
+An environment variable file contains the configuration of this application, such as http(s) settings, ldap settings, database connections, log settings, ...
 This application comes with an .env.example file that you must copy (.env.development or .env.production) and adjust to your needs.
 You can maintain both development and production file to test if you have different dev & prod environments and settings.
 ```
 # prepare development environment variables